AdobeDocs/campaign-classic.en/help/delivery/using/about-mobile-app-channel.md

 The **[!UICONTROL NMAC opt-out management]** (mobileAppOptOutMgt) workflow updates notification unsubscriptions on mobile devices.
 For more information on this workflow, refer to the [Workflows guide](../../workflow/using/mobile-app-channel.md).

 Adobe Campaign is compatible with both binary and HTTP/2 APNS.
-For more details on the configuration steps, refer to the [Connectors](../../delivery/using/configuring-the-mobile-application-in-adobe-campaign.md) section.
+For more details on the configuration steps, refer to the [Configuring a mobile application in Adobe Campaign](../../delivery/using/configuring-the-mobile-application.md) section.